MinterTeam/minter-php-sdk/README.md

 $tx->sign('your private key')
 ```

-At all type of transactions you can also specify:
+At all type of transactions you can also pass:
 <b>gasPrice, gasCoin, payload, serviceData</b>

 ```php